Shaft alignment: Technology

 Before shaft alignment can be done, the foundations for the driver and the driven piece must be designed and installed correctly.

 Flexible couplings are designed to allow a driver (e.g., electric motor, engine, turbine, hydraulic motor) to be connected to the driven equipment.
 Flexible couplings use an elastomeric insert to allow a slight degree of misalignment.
 Flexible couplings can also use shim packs.
 These couplings are called disc couplings.

 Tools used to achieve alignment may be mechanical, optical (e.g., laser shaft alignment), or gyroscope–based.
 The gyroscopic systems can be operated very time efficiently and can also be used if the shafts have a large distance (e.g., on marine vessels).

 Misalignment

 The resulting fault if alignment is not achieved within the demanded specifications is shaft misalignment, which may be offset, angular, or both.
 Misalignment can cause increased vibration and loads on the machine parts for which they have not been designed (i.e. improper operation).

 Types of misalignment

 There are two types of misalignment: offset or parallel misalignment and angular, gap, or face misalignment.
 With offset misalignment, the center lines of both shafts are parallel but they are offset.
 With angular misalignment, the shafts are at an angle to each other.
-Errors of alignment can be caused by parallel misalignment, angular misalignment or a combination of the two.
+Errors of alignment can be caused by parallel misalignment, angular misalignment, or a combination of the two.

-Offset misalignment can be further divided up in horizontal and vertical misalignment.
+Offset misalignment can be further divided into horizontal and vertical misalignment.
 Horizontal misalignment is misalignment of the shafts in the horizontal plane and vertical misalignment is misalignment of the shafts in the vertical plane: